Lisa Joy Teasdale | Canberra Marriage Celebrant

 - be at least eighteen years old, unless a court has approved a marriage where one party is aged between sixteen and eighteen years old

-- understand what marriage means and freely consent to becoming husband and wife
+- understand what marriage means and freely consent to becoming a couple

 - use specific words during the ceremony – as defined by the Marriage Act